kdbanman/visualcrawl/readme.md

 There are many unanswered questions regarding the nature of semantic web crawling, and this is my attempt to sharpen those questions with some visual depictions of different crawling strategies.
 Different methods of crawling give rise to very different behaviour, which should be evident in the different image, graph, and video visualizations.

-Version 0.2:
+### Version 0.2:

-This version is an attempt to address the inadequacies of version 0.1 (see 0.1 analysis below).
+This  is an attempt to address the inadequacies of gc 0.1 (see 0.1 analysis below).
 More advanced crawl strategies will be implemented in an attempt to focus the crawl behaviour and results on a particular topic.
 Insights and implementations of these strategies are explored in semantic [{dong}] and traditional [{menczer}][{diligenti}] web contexts.

 - Each crawl strategy is given a subdirectory of ver0.2/
 - Each subdirectory contains: